Course “Doing Business in Brazil” (e-learning)

 - Brazilian Economy and its strategic sectors.

-- Brazilian foreign trade and its major trading partners (China, the United States, and Argentina)
+- Brazilian foreign trade and its largest trading partners (China, the United States, and Argentina)

 - Investments (FDI) flows: origin, sector, and state.

 - Free Trade Agreements that Brazil has as a member of the MERCOSUR.